nmohame6/CSC251Exam/README.md

-# CSC251Project
+# CSC251Exam1
-Repository for hosting the CSC251 Programming Project
+Repository for hosting the CSC251 Exam 1